zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_12_en-US_PROBABILITY_EDITING.md

 > **By constraining possibilities, we increase meaningful freedom.**

 Resolution:
-- Closing extinction corridors doesn't reduce freedom—it enables future choices
+- Closing extinction corridors doesn't reduce freedom, it enables future choices
-- Opening sovereignty corridors doesn't force anything—it creates options
+- Opening sovereignty corridors doesn't force anything, it creates options
 - The goal is a landscape with **many** viable paths to sovereignty

 ### 11.3 Preserving Autonomy Through Editing